merely-useful/py-rse/chapters/chapter-abstracts.md

 and provides other expected command line functionality such as positional and optional arguments, and help messages.
-Python scripts can take input from files or directly from standard input and write to fies or the standard output.
+Python scripts can take input from files or directly from standard input and write to files or standard output.
 When we write Python scripts we put the put `import` statements first, and use a special variable called `__name__` to check whether the script is run as the main program